TMMplay/Inputerro/README.md

 # Inputerro
-is rich input library for TypeScript / JavaScript alpications.
+is rich input library for TypeScript / JavaScript aplications.

 Project is still in early stage and there will be some breaking changes in usage.